 Unique features

-Auto-Owners offers many discounts, some quite unusual for most insurance companies.
-These include an automatic backup generator discount, a water shut-off system discount, a mortgage-free discount and a favorable loss history discount.
+Auto-Owners offers many discounts, some that are hard to find from other insurance companies.
+These include an automatic backup generator discount, a water shut-off system discount, a mortgage-free discount, and a favorable loss history discount.

 Further Reading on Auto-Owners: